Locations:

 How can I prevent vaginitis?

-There are certain things that you can do to decrease your chance of getting vaginitis.
+There are certain things you can do to decrease your chance of getting vaginitis.
+Practicing good hygiene and safe sex are key.
+Other things you can do include:

 • Avoid staying in a wet bathing suit or sweaty workout clothes for too long.
-The warm, moist environment is ideal for yeast and bacteria to grow.
+A warm, moist environment is ideal for yeast and bacteria to grow.

 • Avoid cleaning your vagina with heavily perfumed soaps or sprays.
 Vaginal sprays or heavily perfumed soaps can irritate your vagina and worsen your vaginal infection.